giorgiokito/WAI/README.md

 ## Overview

-**WAI (Web AI Interface)** defines a JSON structure that presents comprehensive company information.
-Its design delivers a "business card on steroids" that is both human- and machine-readable, enabling AI agents to quickly obtain insights about an organization.
+**WAI (Web Agent Interface)** defines a JSON structure that presents comprehensive company information in a "business card on steroids" format.
+The design is both human- and machine-readable, enabling agents to quickly obtain insights about an organization.

-For companies with many locations (e.g., McDonald’s), it may be impractical to embed full location details directly in the main JSON file.
-In such cases, a reference (or redirect) should be provided to an external API endpoint that supplies the full list of locations.
-This endpoint is included in the **publicAPI** array with a suitable identifier (e.g., "Locations").
+For companies with many physical locations (e.g., global chains like McDonald's), it may be impractical to embed full location details directly in the main JSON file.
+Instead, a reference (or redirect) should be provided to an external API endpoint that supplies the full list of locations.
+Such endpoints are included in the **publicAPI** array with appropriate identifiers (e.g., "Locations").

-Furthermore, WAI acts as a registry to list available MCP (Model Context Protocol) context files.
-These MCP JSON files provide detailed instructions to the AI agent on how to perform specific actions (for example, booking a meeting in a calendar).
+Additionally, WAI serves as a registry listing available MCP (Model Context Protocol) context files.
+These MCP JSON files provide detailed instructions on how to perform specific actions (for example, booking a meeting, processing orders, etc.), enabling agents to extend their functionality seamlessly.

 ---

 ## Schema Structure

-The JSON document is divided into three primary sections:
+The WAI JSON document is divided into three primary sections:

-1. **business**: Contains all core details about the company, including its identity, locations (or a summary thereof), and any owned businesses.
+1. **business**: Contains the core company details, including identity, locations (or summaries), and owned businesses.
-2. **publicAPI**: An array of objects that describe public API endpoints.
-These endpoints allow consumers to retrieve extended business-related data (e.g., full lists of locations, products, subscriptions).
+2. **publicAPI**: An array of objects that define public endpoints.
+These endpoints allow agents to retrieve extended business-related data (e.g., full location details, product information, subscriptions).
-3. **mcpContexts**: An array of objects listing available MCP context files.
-Each object in this array provides an identifier, description, and a fixed URL where the full MCP JSON can be fetched.
+3. **mcpContexts**: An array of objects listing the available MCP (Model Context Protocol) contexts.
+Each object provides an identifier, description, and a fixed URL where the detailed MCP JSON can be fetched.

 ---